WilfullMurder/COS6012-B_2024-5-Labs/src/main/java/lab1/recipe07/README.md

-# Processing Uncontrolled Exceptions in a Thread
+# Recipe 07: Processing Uncontrolled Exceptions in a Thread

-An essential feature in every programming language is the mechanism for handling error situations in applications.
-The Java programming language, like most modern languages, uses an exception-based system to manage errors.
-Java classes throw exceptions when an error is detected.
-Developers can also use these exceptions or create custom exceptions to handle errors in their classes.
+Handling error situations is crucial in any programming language.
+Java, like most modern languages, uses an exception-based mechanism to manage errors.
+Exceptions are thrown by Java classes when an error is detected, and developers can also create custom exceptions to handle specific error scenarios.
+Java distinguishes between checked exceptions, which must be caught or declared in the method signature, and unchecked exceptions, which do not need to be specified or caught.
+When a checked exception is thrown inside the `run()` method of a thread, it must be caught and handled because the `run()` method cannot declare exceptions.
+Unchecked exceptions, on the other hand, will cause the program to print the stack trace to the console and terminate.
+Java provides a mechanism to catch and handle unchecked exceptions in threads to prevent the program from ending unexpectedly.
+This recipe demonstrates this mechanism with an example.

 ## Files